Evaluating Performance & Gaming Experience Of OPPO F11 Pro

 So is the gaming session 'smooth' or not?

-To support the gaming performance of F11 Pro, OPPO provides users with a feature called Hyperboost.
+To support Oppo F11 pro Gaming performance, OPPO provides users with a feature called Hyperboost.
 This feature will increase CPU and GPU clock speed, redirect computer resources to a single task - turn off background apps, and temporarily block full-screen notifications.

 Perhaps we will try with the game with the most graphic-intensive: Asphalt 9.
 In this game, the phone selects the Medium graphics, not High, and F11 Pro gives an acceptable experience.
 However, the frames per second (FPS) were not really high, and there were still some lag spikes.